campus-experts/spring-2017/communities/citytechsocfall/community-assessment.md

 - How flexible is the space for different types of presentations and meetings?
 Depending on the type of event being held we book a different room.
 So for weekly meetups or workshops we book a classroom but if we need more capacity we can book a lecture theatre.
 - How many people can it fit?
-Our normal rooms can fit around 30 people, lecture theatres can fit upwards of 150 poeple.
+Our normal rooms can fit around 30 people, lecture theatres can fit upwards of 150 people.
 - Is there comfortable seating for all shapes and sizes?
 We tend to use classrooms which have more comfortable seating and a better set up for our events compared to a lecture theatre.
 - Is there water or snacks available nearby?
 Water is available nearby on campus and there are shops very close to the university.
-We also bring a small number of snacks to the meetups when we can and cater for larger events such as hackdays.
+We also bring a small number of snacks to the meetups when we can and cater for larger events such as hack days.

 ### Communication
 - How does your community get in touch with one another?
 Right now we use the mailing list and slack for communication.
 - Is there an email group, a GitHub organization, a Twitter account, a Facebook group, a chat room or channel?
 We have a GitHub org for committee members to manage the website.
-We have a public Twitter and Facebook page for accouncements to external people and a currently inactive Facebook group.
+We have a public Twitter and Facebook page for announcements to external people and a currently inactive Facebook group.
 - Could your organization benefit from one or more of those, or another way of communicating?
 We are in discussions of a platform to move onto from Slack to get more engagement from members.

 ### Culture
 - How welcoming is your community to new people and new ideas?
-We are very welcoming, we tend to keep a flat structure as far as members are concerned so nobody is worried about speaking their mind.
+We are very welcoming; we tend to keep a flat structure as far as members are concerned so nobody is worried about speaking their mind.
 - What happens if there is a disagreement?
 Disagreements are usually very trivial but myself or one of the committee members will step in to moderate.
 Things can also be escalated to either the Department of Computer Science or the Students Union.
 - Are there any policies or procedures in place, and are they documented?